 Rule 1: CamelCase rule:

 When naming each element, lowerCamelCase shall be used as the Java coding rules [2].

+Element names shall only contain upper and lower case alphanumerical characters in the ranges “a..z”, “A..Z” and “0..9” as defined in [22], and the underscore character “_”.
+Element names shall not contain whitespace characters.

+The underscore character “_” shall only be used as a separator in element names that contain only uppercase characters.

 Rule 2: Rule for description of Action, DataPoint: